 •the rejection of Christ by someone who formerly was a Christian

 •defection, departure, revolt or rebellion

 •the antonym of conversion

 •the theological category that describes those who have voluntarily and consciously abandoned their Faith in the God of the covenant, who manifests himself most completely in Jesus

 The New Testament describes at least three apostasy dangers:

 •Temptations: Christians were tempted to engage in various vices that were a part of their lives before they became Christians, such as idolatry and sexual immorality.

 •Deceptions: Christians encountered various heresies and false teachings spread by false teachers and prophets that threatened to seduce them away from their pure devotion to Christ.

 •Persecutions: Christians were persecuted by the governing powers of the day for their allegiance to Christ.
 Many Christians were threatened with certain death if they would not deny Christ.

-God rejects apostasy and false teaching since every New Testament book, except Philemon, contains warnings about false teaching.
+God rejects apostasy and false teaching.